-Hunting leases are agreements between a hunter and a landowner, or a land-holding entity, that allows access to and the right to hunt land for a defined period of time.
+Hunting leases are agreements between a hunter and a landowner, or a land-holding entity, that allow access to and the right to hunt land for a defined period of time.
 A hunter may pay on a per-acre basis, per-season fee, or per-hunt situation.
 In return, the landowner may provide or allow for certain improvements to the land that benefit both wildlife and hunters.

 Hunters may be interested in securing a hunting lease because it will open up new access for them on land that receives less hunting pressure than public land or lands shared through a hunting club.
 Generally speaking, hunting leases will likely cost more than a typical hunting club membership but less than buying property outright, and the benefits to the hunter include having more input into how the land is managed for wildlife, less overall pressure on the parcel, and an opportunity to build a long-lasting relationship with the landowner so it can be hunted for many years.